What Do Cockroaches Smell Like?

 Factors Influencing the Smell of Cockroaches

 • Species: Different species of cockroaches may produce slightly different odors.
-For example, the German cockroach’s odor is often stronger due to the aggregation pheromones they emit to communicate with each other.
+For example, the German cockroach’s odor is often stronger due to the aggregation of pheromones they emit to communicate with each other.

 • Nest Presence: The presence of a nest can significantly increase the pungent smell due to the concentration of roaches, feces, shed skins, and decaying bodies.
+A roach nest in the kitchen can produce a particularly foul odor.

 Comparison with Other Pest Odors and the Uniqueness of Cockroach Smell